textpattern/textpattern.github.io/installation/upgrading-textpattern.md

 If you are running an Apache web server and wish to prohibit direct access to your downloadable files (i.e. by someone manually entering `http://site.com/files/name_of_file`) you may rename the `/files/.htaccess-dist` file to `/files/.htaccess`.

 For better security, however, we recommend moving the entire folder and its contents **outside** your web-accessible root folder.
-Once you have relocated it, you can inform Textpattern of its location via the 'File directory path' Advanced Preference when you log back into the admin side.
+Once you have relocated it, you can inform Textpattern of its location via the 'File directory path' Preference when you log back into the admin side.
 The same advice stands for the `tmp` directory.

 ## Update

-Open a web browser and go to the [[Admin-side]] location.
+Open a web browser and visit the admin-side location (usually `example.org/textpattern`).
 Log in.
 That's it!
 Easy, huh?
 There are no update scripts to run or anything else; by simply going to the normal admin-side location, Textpattern will recognize the need to update and do so automatically.

 ## Fine-tune

-When Textpattern updates, you will be taken by default to the [[Languages page]].
+When Textpattern updates, you will be taken by default to the [Languages panel](http://docs.textpattern.io/administration/languages-panel).
 Once there, update your chosen language files as necessary (highlighted).
-Then go to the [[Diagnostics page]] and troubleshoot any noted issues.
+Then go to the [Diagnostics panel](http://docs.textpattern.io/administration/diagnostics-panel) and troubleshoot any noted issues.

 Some notices are not always problems, *per se*, but may only appear to indicate some difference in the system since your upgrade.
-When in doubt about an error message, first check the [[Diagnostics page]] to see if it's documented, if that doesn't help, ask in the ['How do I...? and other questions' forum](http://forum.textpattern.com).
+When in doubt about an error message, first check the [Diagnostics panel](http://docs.textpattern.io/administration/diagnostics-panel) to see if it's documented, if that doesn't help, ask in the ['How do I...? and other questions' forum](http://forum.textpattern.com).
 {: .alert-block .information}

 ## Remove unnecessary files

 After installing or upgrading Textpattern, you only need to delete the `setup` folder (`/textpattern/setup`).
 This folder and its contained files are not used once Textpattern is installed.
-If you do not do this before checking the [[Diagnostics page]] in **Step 5**, you'll see a diagnostic warning reminding you to do it (the error will disappear when the folder is removed).
+If you do not do this before checking the [Diagnostics panel](http://docs.textpattern.io/administration/diagnostics-panel) in **Step 5**, you'll see a diagnostic warning reminding you to do it (the error will disappear when the folder is removed).

 p(alert-box information).
 The `setup` folder is only used for **new** installations, not upgrades, thus it's technically not necessary to add this folder from the latest, stable package.
 However, don't go out of your way to be clinical, simply upgrade using the full package and then delete the folder afterwards - it's easier all-around.